OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 ###	Data pre-processing

 The team, led by task leader Thomas Gervais, performed data cleaning and feature selection.
-These included dropping null rows and all rows that were outside of context, as well as all outliers.
+These included, in a first step, dropping null rows and all rows that were outside of context, as well as all outliers.

-All data sources were merged into one file.
+All data sources were then merged into one file.
 One copy of this file was made to apply all necessary steps for NLP pre-processing.
 Punctuation, links, emojis, numbers, and stop words were removed.
 Tokenization and lemmatization were performed using the `nltk` library.
 The original file with all the data merged was kept for record.

 At a later stage, the team nonetheless found issues with the dataset built from the data collected from social networks: many questions/answers were out of context, long sentences were often found instead of clear question-answer pairs.
 We therefore decided to go back to data collection.